rajeevojha/neo4jEmbark/README.md

 ## 🚀 Project Goal

-Build a scalable academic knowledge graph system that allows advanced querying and generative AI integration, demonstrating:
+Build a fraud detection graph system that allows advanced querying and generative AI integration, demonstrating:

 * How to use **Neo4j** for storing fraud related data.
-* How to embed unstructured text (e.g., paper abstracts) into a **vector store**.
+* How to embed unstructured text (e.g., fraud detection) into a **vector store**.
 * How to combine **vector search + graph traversal** to power Retrieval-Augmented Generation (RAG).
 * How to orchestrate everything in a **Kubernetes-based cloud-native setup** using AWS Embark.